Enalean/tuleap-documentation-en/languages/en/user-guide/tracker-v3.rst

    list will clearly show who added this entry and when.

--  Deleting a CC name: users with Tracker Administrator permissions on a given tracker (see :ref:`user-permissions`) can delete any entry in the CC list for any artifact of this tracker.
+-  Deleting a CC name: users with Tracker Administrator permissions on a given tracker can delete any entry in the CC list for any artifact of this tracker.
 All other users can delete CC entries that were either added by themselves or entries where the CC name matches their own name or email address in any Tuleap projects.